skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 on Greymoor.
 Without knowledge or intent, Aaron created a government.
 The office of the protector passed to his son, Reginald."

-During childhood the fact did not escape Eomier that while there were more than a few thousand families in Bayhaven, there were less than a hundred students.
+During childhood the fact did not escape Eomer that while there were more than a few thousand families in Bayhaven, there were less than a hundred students.
 This troubled him greatly, and he sought answers.
 The head master (and head priest as it was) Tenril at first seemed annoyed that a boy would question such things, and took it as an accusation.
-He rebuked Eomier, and his father was less than pleased.
+He rebuked Eomer, and his father was less than pleased.
 For 7 years he kept his silence.

 By age 11 he was the top student, and his father had advanced to rank of Lieutenant and personal advisor to Reginald the Protector.
-One day, while walking home from school, as he passed the keep he saw his father and his men taking a young man, not many years older than Eomier, up to the keep.
+One day, while walking home from school, as he passed the keep he saw his father and his men taking a young man, not many years older than Eomer, up to the keep.
 He looked like he had been roughed up quite a bit, and the number of guards escorting him suggested whatever his offense had been, this was a very dangerous man.
-Eomier asked his father what the man had done.
+Eomer asked his father what the man had done.
 The man had been caught stealing, and his punishment would be imprisonment for 2 years, or banishment to the north.
 This was basically a death sentence, since no one had come back from the north in 20 years.
 He was told of how there would ALWAYS be people who will take advantage of others if not kept at bay.
-And that is what the office of the protector, and in turn Eomier's father, did.
+And that is what the office of the protector, and in turn Eomer's father, did.
 There were always thieves who would pray on the innocent if not dealt with, and dealt with harshly.
 This is what Ubrin did, and what he had envisioned for Grey Moor.
-Eomier accepted this.
+Eomer accepted this.

-Days later while again walking home from school Eomier was accosted by several older boys.
+Days later while again walking home from school Eomer was accosted by several older boys.
 He did not recognize them and they were much bigger than him.
 He did what most boys would do, he ran.
 Fleeing through the streets he turned a corner, ducked into a shop and